vrun545/Selenium_Java/README.md

-# Amazon Website Testing with Selenium Java Maven Project
+# Amazon Website Testing with Selenium with Java Project

-This project is a Selenium Java Maven project for testing the Amazon website.
+This project is a Selenium with Java project for testing the Amazon website.
 It follows the guidelines provided below:

 ## Guidelines